ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Key Management

-An Oblivious Gateway Resource needs to have a plan for replacing keys.
+An oblivious gateway resource needs to have a plan for replacing keys.
 This might include regular replacement of keys, which can be assigned new key identifiers.
-If an Oblivious Gateway Resource receives a request that contains a key identifier that it does not understand or that corresponds to a key that has been replaced, the server can respond with an HTTP 422 (Unprocessable Content) status code.
+If an oblivious gateway resource receives a request that contains a key identifier that it does not understand or that corresponds to a key that has been replaced, the server can respond with an HTTP 422 (Unprocessable Content) status code.